 Dardenne Prairie is a somewhat small city located in the state of Missouri.
-With a population of 12,890 people and three constituent neighborhoods, Dardenne Prairie is the 68th largest community in Missouri.
-Much of the housing stock in Dardenne Prairie was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Dardenne Prairie economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Dardenne Prairie, where the median household income is $118,341.00.
+With a population of 13,348 people and three constituent neighborhoods, Dardenne Prairie is the 68th largest community in Missouri.
+Dardenne Prairie has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Dardenne Prairie, where the median household income is $132,192.00.

 Dardenne Prairie real estate is some of the most expensive in Missouri, although Dardenne Prairie house values don't compare to the most expensive real estate in the U.S.

-Dardenne Prairie is a decidedly white-collar city, with fully 88.28% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dardenne Prairie is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Dardenne Prairie who work in management occupations (18.65%), sales jobs (15.90%), and office and administrative support (10.78%).
+Dardenne Prairie is a decidedly white-collar city, with fully 87.43% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Dardenne Prairie is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Dardenne Prairie who work in management occupations (18.35%), sales jobs (14.55%), and business and financial occupations (7.74%).

 Also of interest is that Dardenne Prairie has more people living here who work in computers and math than 95% of the places in the US.

-Dardenne Prairie is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dardenne Prairie is a great place for families with children to consider.
+First of all, many other families with children live here, making Dardenne Prairie a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dardenne Prairie has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dardenne Prairie’s overall crime rate is lower than average for the country.